 I’ve made some major updates and improvements to our older Blogger Templates that make upgrading a very good idea.
 Make sure you follow our suggestions if your site is heavily customized.

-If you want to upgrade and don’t receive an email (or didn’t purchase via Creative Market), submit a ticket at the Help Desk and Rich will hook you up with the latest version.
+If you want to upgrade (and didn’t purchase via Creative Market or our shop), you need to register for updates and Rich will hook you up with the latest version.
 Make sure you note on the ticket form which template you’re requesting!